Introduction to Workplace Laws

 No matter how hard you work, some employers openly fail to pay employees for the time they worked.
 This has become a huge problem for the employees as even after working from home at night, and nonstop on weekends, responding to a huge stack of emails, they don’t get what they deserve.

 “The Payment of Wages Act 1936 mentions that employees should receive wages, on time, and without any unauthorized deductions.
-Section 6 requires that employees are paid in money rather than in some other kind.”
+Section 6 requires that employees receive payment in money rather than in some other kind.”
 (Source: Wikipedia, Indian Labor Laws)

 Thus your employer cannot force you to work off the clock or overtime, without any additional pay for the efforts you apply.